hellarcore/electrum-hellar-server/HOWTO.md

 ### Step 10.
 Tweak your system for running electrum

-Electrum Dash server currently needs quite a few file handles to use leveldb.
+Electrum Hellar server currently needs quite a few file handles to use leveldb.
 It also requires file handles for each connection made to the server.
 It's good practice to increase the open files limit to 64k.